Aitor-Henry/webserver-bpm/README.rst

 - npm : 6.1.0

 other dependencies are listed in package.json, and they are installed in a node_modules directory when you run "npm install" in the package.json directory.
+If you need to re-write the web application and bundle it again using webpack, try to install webpack and run "npx webpack --config webpack.config.js"

 Run
 ------------